-Sights & Sounds of Tucson
+Sights & Sounds of Tucson Itinerary

-Begin your day with a tour at the Arizona-Sonora Desert Museum, a 100-acre outdoor attraction.
+Begin your day with a tour of the Arizona-Sonora Desert Museum, a 100-acre outdoor attraction.
 Which tells the unique story of the Sonoran Desert region.
 More than 300 species of live animals and 1,400 species of plants indigenous to the Sonoran Desert are exhibited in naturalistic habitats.

 Requires 2 hours

-Saguaro National Park West, gives you breathtaking views of our saguaro forest and you can explore ancient petroglyphs during a short hike into the park.
+Saguaro National Park West gives you breathtaking views of our saguaro forest and you can explore ancient petroglyphs during a short hike into the park.

 Requires 90 minutes

-Mission San Xavier del Bac, the oldest intact European structure in Arizona and one of the finest examples of Spanish mission architecture in the United States.
+Mission San Xavier del Bac, is the oldest intact European structure in Arizona and one of the finest examples of Spanish mission architecture in the United States.
 Founded in 1692 by a Jesuit missionary, Father Eusebio Francisco Kino, the mission was created to serve, as it still does, the Tohono O’odham (“Desert People”) of the village of Wa:k.

-Visitors can learn about the history, architecture, culture, and surroundings of the mission - known as “The White Dove of the Desert”.
+Visitors can learn about the history, architecture, culture, and surroundings of the mission — known as, “The White Dove of the Desert”.

 Requires 1 hour

-La Encantada a luxury outdoor shopping experience.
+La Encantada is a luxury outdoor shopping experience.
 A number of locally owned restaurants are available for your lunch options.